Kazmi007/Contagious-Disease-Spread-Model/README.md

 individual is reduced by a dividing factor of λ.
 If the interaction is among two mask wearers, then the probability is reduced by dividing it by a factor of λ^2 (1 < λ).

-For each time step of the simulation, the function in model.py will be called by the test script and will be expected to return the new coordinates for each individual (made into a list).
+For each time step of the simulation, the function in model.py will be called by the evaluating script and will be expected to return the new coordinates for each individual (made into a list).